tunder56/twitchplays/README.md

 p.s you can use the chat box in stream manager to test if the program is running correctly

+# Errors
+there are many errors at the moment, refer to below for fixes / work arounds

+    - if either of the .ps1 files crash try copy pasting them line by line to locate the error
+    - check that conda is running correctly and nativly in powershell
+    - check thaat the resticted policy is set to un rescrited
+    - check that the file paths are correct

 ## the socrce code is in the code stuff folder of the repo